about the slings | using your sling | products | shopping info | your account | faqs | about sbp

 This position allows the baby to look around, but she may also fall asleep.
 If she slides to the right or left, you can ease her into the cradle hold in either direction.

 You will probably find that the higher up on your chest she is, the more comfortable you are.
 When wearing a baby in any carrier, you'll generally want her bottom to be higher than your bellybutton no matter what.
 Many women experience back pain from wearing lower than that, but most pain can be avoided with proper positioning.
+In a good T2T position, you should be able to easily kiss the top of your baby's head.

 Nursing in the cuddle hold: